+T

-Customer satisfaction Feeds: July 2023 (Feeds only):
+Customer satisfaction Feeds: July 2023 (Feeds

+only):

-,, N
+N

 Overall rating Overall rating

-(nationwide) - 4.7/5 (nationwide) - 4/5
+• (nationwide) - 4/5

+4.7/5 (nationwide) i/3

-Product (color, Product (color,
+Product (color, Droduct (color

+· ·

-size, texture, size, texture, odor,
+size, texture, odor,

 weight, price) -

 price) - 4/5.0

 4.68/5.0

 Performance Performance of

 of feeds - feeds - 4/5

-4.54/5
+4.54/5 , -

+1.5 1/5

-Sales services - Sales services -
+Salos convicos Sales services -

 4.8/5 4.30/5

 Marketing Marketing services

 services - - 4.10/5

 4.76/5

 Foods: For Foods: Based

 on the customer

-Overall rating •
+Overall rating satisfaction survey

 (nationwide) - conducted in

+l -

 3.5/5 or very

 satisfied overall rating is

 3.73/5.0.

-!

 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?
+What is the erganization's involvement in the impact?
+Management Approach is the organization's involvement in the impact?
 Based on the customer satisfaction survey conducted VITA regularly engages with its customers, the for feeds, VITA's over-all rating is 4.7/5, slightly higher manner and frequency of which depend on the than that in 2023.
 On the other hand, the customer type of product and customer needs and satisfaction survey conducted for foods nationwide expectations.
 For feeds, VITA conducts annual or showed that VITA's over-all rating is 3/5.
 This, bi-annual customer satisfaction surveys to assess however, may not necessarily be lower than the rating how VITA can improve its products, services, and in 2023 considering that the survey in 2023 was only processes.
 For distributors, feedbacks are usually conducted in Central Luzon.
 However, in 2024, it was given during the annual trade partners' night and conducted nationwide. quarterly business reviews.
 For key customers, VITA conducts bi-annual business reviews with These surveys impact VITA's operations considering them, where they also give feedback to VITA.
 It that quality products and excellent customer service continuously collects customers' feedback translate to customer satisfaction, which in turn, through survey, reviews, and direct interactions contributes to VITA's revenues.
 They create higher through regular customer visits.
 It personalizes its demand for VITA's products and services, thus, interactions and anticipates certain needs which necessitating additional manpower.
 It also contributes can create a strong emotional connection with our to the growth of its business partners.